-- 1. Notice.
-Students charged with violations of the Student Code of Conduct will be provided notice via their official university e-mail address of the charge(s) against them and the allegations upon which the charge is based. - 2.
-Hearing.
-Students shall be entitled to a prompt hearing.
-Students will be given an opportunity to testify, present information and request witnesses, during a fair and impartial hearing. - The student may inspect documentary evidence presented at the hearing, may hear and question available adverse witnesses testifying at the hearing, and may present evidence and call witnesses. - Witnesses for the hearing will be required to wait outside of the hearing until their point of participation. - The University may require any student or employee with information relevant to the charges to participate in the investigative process, provide any such information to the University investigators, attend the hearing and present that information to the hearing body for consideration. - 3.
-Advisement.
-Charged students have the right to have an advisor present with them during the hearing. - The advisor shall not serve as a witness or be charged in the case and cannot speak on the charged students behalf. - 4.
-Decision.
-Students shall be notified, in writing, of a decision within ten (10) business days of the hearing.
+- 1. Notice: Students charged with violations of the Student Code of Conduct will be provided notice via their official university e-mail address of the charge(s) against them and the allegations upon which the charge is based. - 2.
+Hearing: Students shall be entitled to a prompt hearing.
+Students will be given an opportunity to present information, including witnesses, during a fair and impartial hearing. - The student may inspect documentary evidence presented at the hearing, may hear and question available adverse witnesses testifying at the hearing, and may present evidence and call witnesses. - If a called witness does not appear, the hearing body may consider their written or taped statements.
+However, the statement shall be weighted accordingly by the hearing body as the charged student has no opportunity to question the witness making the written or recorded statement. - Student questioning of witnesses may be modified in cases involving violations of the Sexual Misconduct and Relationship Violence Policy (see next section). - Witnesses for the hearing will be required to wait outside of the hearing until their point of participation. - The University may require any student or employee with information relevant to the charges to participate in the investigative process, provide any such information to the University investigators, attend the hearing and present that information to the hearing panel for consideration. - For cases in which information provided to the University requires confidentiality and/or sensitivity toward a witness (example includes but is not limited to Title IX allegations), an investigative summary may suffice in place of direct witness testimony.
+In such cases, the investigator may present the information obtained during the investigation at the hearing and answer questions.